Work Off Campus

 - Do not agree to pay any upfront fees to an “employer” before you have started working.
-Examples for such requests can include fees for: training, application processing, background checks, etc.
+Examples of such requests can include fees for training, application processing, background checks, etc.

 - Be aware of job ads that promise substantial salaries for seemingly minimal work.

 - Exercise caution when applying for jobs with limited or vague job descriptions, or if you are offered a job without needing a resumé or interview.